The Abatement Process

 Abatements and refunds are limited by law to two years.
-During the calendar year 2019, a request for refund can be made for tax years 2017, and 2018.
+During the calendar year 2022, a request for refund can be made for tax years 2020 and 2021.
 Section 39-10-114(1)(a)(I)(D) C.R.S. states that if an appeal was filed for the year in question, no abatement or refund of taxes shall be made on grounds of overvaluation.
 However, clerical errors and illegalities are corrected whether or not a protest was filed.
 All petitions must be filed no later than the first working day of the January following the two-year deadline.
-For instance, the first working day in January 2020 would be the deadline for filing a 2018 petition.

 The owner is the only person recognized by law to have "standing" to file a protest.
 Protests filed by individuals other than the owner or authorized agent may be denied for lack of standing.
 A letter of authorization is required from persons who are not the owner of record but are filing a protest on behalf of the property owner.

 Property is valued based on its physical characteristics in place on January 1 of the valuation year in question.
 With the market approach to value, the actual value is determined by an analysis of comparable properties that sold within a specified time period.
-For 2017, the time period is July 1, 2014, through June 30, 2016.
-For 2018, the time period is July 1, 2014, through June 30, 2016.
+For 2021/2022, the time period is July 1, 2018, through June 30, 2020.
 Sales information or economic conditions outside this time period cannot be considered by the County Assessor or the Board of County Commissioners.